tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 {: .tip}
 A lot of APIs require you to post requests containing JSON messages in the body.
 This is often how you configure a service.
 The list of JSON key-value pairs that the API accepts is called the "Model" in the Petstore API.

 1. Insert the following into a file called mypet.json.
-This information will be passed in the `-d` parameter of the cURL request:
+This information will be passed in the `-d` parameter of the curl request:

     ```json
     {